LucaPizzagalli/lucapizzagalli.com/src/blog/MaximumLkelihood/maximum-likelihood.md

 ---

-ok, then for the correct approach we see each other at the [next episode](/blog/the-bayesian-way).
+ok, then for the correct approach we see each other in the [next episode](/blog/not-here-yet).